-Facet joint degeneration is a general term used to describe the condition known as facet joint syndrome or facet joint disease.
+Facet joint degeneration is a general term used to describe the condition which is commonly diagnosed as facet joint syndrome or facet joint disease.
 The facet joints are often areas of arthritic activity, since they get a tremendous amount of wear and tear, particularly in the neck and lower back regions.

 Although facet degeneration is normal and universal, it is sometimes used to explain back pain symptoms and in some cases, this diagnosis may be correct.
 However, in the overwhelming majority of diagnosed patients, facet disease is not a disease at all and demonstrates an extremely low probability of being the true source of the painful expression.

 This treatise explores the degenerative processes that work on the spinal facet joints and their common effects on vertebral form and function.

 The facet joints link the posterior of each vertebral body together from superior articular process to inferior articular process.
 These joints help provide support for the spinal column and incredible flexibility and stability of movement.